First, what does testing mean? The word “testing” can have several meanings, some of which are:

 To perform the black-box test, you don’t need any knowledge of the internal structure of the medical device, because the main goal here is to verify that all of the end-user requirements are met, looking from the end user’s standpoint.

 Here, you or your testing team need to have knowledge of the internal structure of the medical device, because the testing is done from the developer’s point of view.
 This is a logic-driven testing scheme.
-Simply said, the white box testing is the opposite of the black box testing.
+Simply said, white box testing is the opposite of black-box testing.
 Therefore, the tester is only interested in examining the internal structure of the medical device and extracting test data from the performed examination.

 Hardware testing is not just a singular test, but it includes various types of tests depending on the intended use of the device.
 Those tests that can occur during almost every product development cycle are, as follows:

 - Standards evaluation;

 - Shipping tests;

 Note that the hardware testing associated with the calculation of reliability parameters often is performed twice during the product development process:

 - Immediately after the design phase, evaluating the design’s robustness and reliability;